bailzer/fluxion/README.md

 There shouldn't be one.
 All of the traffic is being sinkholed to the built in captive portal via a fake DNS responder in order to capture the credentials.

 #### "Fake sites don't work"
 There might be a problem with lighttpd.
 The experimental version is tested on lighttpd 1.439-1, anything neweer may break functionality.
-If you have problems, please use the stable version.
-For more information check this [fix] (https://github.com/bailzer/fluxion/wiki/fix) out.

 #### "Experimental menu is not responsive"
 In the experimental version it will automatically check the handshake.
 I will fix the menu shortly.
 If you need a GUI, use the stable version (which doesn't automatically control handshakes).